 We are a clinical stage immunotherapeutics company focused on the development of products to stimulate robust and durable immune responses for the prevention and treatment of diseases.
 Our most advanced product candidate is NasoVAX, an intranasally administered recombinant influenza vaccine that uses an adenovector to achieve expression of the influenza antigen in the target cell thereby potentially stimulating a broader and more rapid immune response than traditional influenza vaccines.
 We recently completed our first Phase 2 study for NasoVAX.
 Initial data, released in March 2018, indicated that NasoVAX was well tolerated at all doses tested.
 Additionally, the achievement of 100% seroprotection at two of the three dose levels studied sets it apart from other intranasally administered vaccines.
 Strong T-cell responses were observed at the highest dose.
 This combination of antibody and T-cell responses provides the potential for preventing infection and shedding of the flu virus.
-Intranasal delivery also has the potential to develop mucosal immunity in the respiratory tract which may act to block the ability of the influenza virus to even initiate an infection.
-In addition, NasoVAX is manufactured using a cell culture technique instead of in chicken eggs.
-The CDC reported this year that influenza vaccines produced in cell culture had higher efficacy than those produced in chicken eggs.
-We expect additional data from this study will be available in the third quarter of 2018 and to continue the development of the NasoVAX product candidate in an additional Phase 2 trial in 2019.
+Subjects were followed for an additional six months after vaccination to assess durability of the antibody response.
+These new NasoVAX data, released in September 2018, demonstrate (a) a durable, dose dependent protective immune response, (b) significant mucosal immune response one month after vaccination compared to both placebo and Fluzone, and (c) a continued clean safety profile.

-We are also developing two government funded assets, NasoShield and SparVax-L. NasoShield is an anthrax vaccine designed to provide rapid, stable protection after a single intranasal administration.
+We are also developing two government funded assets, NasoShield and SparVax-L. NasoShield is an anthrax vaccine designed to provide rapid, stable protection after intranasal administration.
 In a head-to-head comparison with the existing approved anthrax vaccine in a gold-standard animal model, a single dose of NasoShield showed complete protection from inhalation anthrax and was non-inferior to multiple doses of the existing approved anthrax vaccine while providing for a more rapid and stable immune response.
-We have developed the product candidate with the support of the Biomedical Advanced Research and Development Authority ("BARDA"), and with their continued financial and contractual support, we launched a Phase 1 trial with NasoShield in first quarter of 2018 and are anticipating topline data from this trial in the third quarter of 2018.
-We anticipate that positive Phase 1 data will trigger additional funding through the exercise of some of the contract options currently in place under our BARDA contract.
+We have developed the product candidate with the support of the Biomedical Advanced Research and Development Authority ("BARDA"), and with their continued financial and contractual support, we launched a Phase 1 trial with NasoShield in first quarter of 2018.
+The purpose of the Phase 1 study was to assess the safety and immunogenicity of NasoShield at four dose cohort levels.
+An additional cohort received a repeated dose of NasoShield at Day 21.
+Based on initial data from the single-dose cohorts, NasoShield was safe and well-tolerated with no serious adverse events.
+The study also showed limited immunogenicity, possibly indicating that NasoShield may require more than one dose for robust immunity.